Skip to content

 systemctl daemon-reload

-To update the Docker proxy configuration, navigate to /root/nginx and run:
+To manage the Docker proxy container, navigate to the configuration directory and use Docker Compose commands:

 docker compose up -d